gregpalmr/dcos-hbase/README.md

      - Get the native-hadoop libraries working

-     - Create a customer package and framework using the DC/OS Service SDK
+     - Create a custom package and framework using the DC/OS Service SDK

      - Co-locate the HBase Regionservers with the HDFS Datanodes